ageorge/Graph-Plotter/README.md

 The functions – initializeGraph() and generateGraph() are used to create a new excel workbook and draw the bar chart

-In order to make the application fully functional, you will need the following resources:
+In order to make the application fully functional, you will need the following resources: EXCEL.EXE, MSO.DLL, and VBE6EXT.OLB

-EXCEL.EXE
-MSO.DLL
-VBE6EXT.OLB